Multi-Parameter Screening for Laser Welding

 Can I use this for dissimilar material welding?

 The current version is tuned for similar material joining.
-Dissimilar material welding (e.g., steel to aluminum) requires specialized models accounting for thermal expansion mismatch, intermetallic formation, and other factors beyond this calculator's scope.
+Dissimilar material welding (e.g., steel to aluminum) needs specialized models accounting for thermal expansion mismatch, intermetallic formation, and other factors beyond this calculator's scope.

 What should I do if the defect-likelihood signal is high?